alexandre666/supplychainx/DEMO.md

 - `node_key.json` a node key file copied into the initial validator node to have a predefined node id for the validator
 - `testkey.json` a predefined private key for the validator, so that we can determine it in the genesis file
 - `config.toml` a customized config file for the nodes.
 This config define the validator node as a persistent peer with its node id
-- `genesis.json` a predefined genesis file with a validator and five accounts
+- `genesis.json` a predefined genesis file with a validator and six accounts

-The five accounts in the genesis file are the following:
+The six accounts in the genesis file are the following:

 ```
 [